 Give the soil attention

 One of the most common mistakes gardeners make and a reason for unsuccessful growing is not preparing the soil well enough.
-Check out these 5 tips to prepare your soil for spring if you want a better chance of avoiding that mistake.
+Check out these 5 tips to prepare your garden for spring if you want a better chance of avoiding that mistake.

 Remove old plants